vmirchu-git/sales_relevance_model/README.md

 The key design insight: **context decides, not topic.** The same topic can be relevant in one dialogue and not in another, depending on how that specific conversation unfolded — which is exactly why a static, topic-based rule can't do this job, and a model reading dialogue state can.

-## Production pipeline

-The author designed the end-to-end pipeline for scoring, evaluating relevance, and sending offers; ML and backend engineering implemented it to that specification.
-The mechanism is now shared across every offer on the channel, replacing what used to be separate, offer-specific logic.

 ## How the model is built

 - **Gold-standard dataset.** Built jointly with the quality team, through several rounds of instruction refinement, before any modeling decisions were made — model quality can't exceed the quality of what it's trained to match.
 - **The precision–recall trade-off as a business decision, not a technical one.** There's a curve trading off recall on non-sales against recall on sales, and where you sit on it isn't a modeling question — it's a judgment about which error costs more.
 A missed sale is recoverable at the next contact; an inappropriate one costs client trust, and on some topics that cost doesn't come back.
 So recall on non-sales was fixed as a hard constraint, and recall on sales was maximized inside it.
 - **What the model actually looks at.** Dialogue and client state, not a static classification — which is exactly why it doesn't break when the underlying script or categorization changes under it.
-- **Training data.** The model was trained on real bot and operator conversions — filtered to exclude fraud-risk cases and keep only clearly successful outcomes with valid reasoning for non-sales — with the target and acceptance metrics defined by the author and the test designed by the author. **Model training itself was carried out by an ML engineer against this specification** — worth stating plainly, since it's a natural division of labor, not a gap.
+- **Training data.** The model was trained on real bot and operator conversions — filtered to exclude fraud-risk cases and keep only clearly successful outcomes with valid reasoning for non-sales.

 ## Results and honest post-analysis